datascape/home/basement/README.md

 Considering as a means to avoid duct work.
 Kendeda Living Building

 ### Hollow Core

+Energy-efficient cooling.
+Heat-sink in the main floor coreslab

 8” slab + 2” concrete topping.
 10” total.